-The Big Tent Project
+The Big Tent Project – Coming Online in 2019

 With approximately one third of pre-school aged children described as developmentally vulnerable, there is an increasing demand to provide evidence-based programs to assist them.
 One of the major ways to address these concerns has been to work directly with families.
 While parenting programs are successful in alleviating and preventing developmental trauma, many of the most vulnerable families never engage with such services.